Steve Smith email@example.com

 To write a decent paper, give yourself a decent amount of time for doing the necessary reading, reflecting, consulting with your fellow philosophers, outlining, drafting, consulting with your fellow philosophers (always a good idea), and revising your draft.

 We’ll talk in class about how to tighten the focus of your topic, how to organize your argument, and how to work toward an appropriate payoff in a short essay.
-If you want, we’ll talk about how to be brilliant.

 WHAT IS AN ARGUMENT?